Azure/iot-plugandplay-models/.github/ISSUE_TEMPLATE/model_edit_or_removal.md

 ---
-name: Model edit or deletion request
+name: Model edit or removal request
 about: Use this template to request removal of models from this repository
-title: Model edit or deletion
+title: Model edit or removal
-labels: model deletion, model edit
+labels: model removal, model edit
 assignees: ''

 ---